 The analysis presented here provides details about how the MPO has allocated its federal transportation highway dollars across its geographic region by showing which municipalities and areas of the Boston region have received highway funding for the construction of transportation projects.
-This data was first compiled for FFYs 2008-13 in response to the Boston Region MPO's 2014 Certification Review by the Federal Highway Administration and Federal Transit Administration.
+These data were compiled in response to the Boston Region MPO's 2014 Certification Review by the Federal Highway Administration and Federal Transit Administration.